 He received a B.A. in a personalized study program focusing on business administration and management from Ohio State University.Download Profile Image

 Paul Marchand joined Charter Communications as Executive Vice President, Chief Human Resources Officer in 2015.
-Mr. Marchand is responsible for all human resources strategies, policies and practices for more than 92,000 employees.
+Mr. Marchand is responsible for all human resources strategies, policies and practices for 94,000 employees.
 He oversees all aspects of HR including recruitment, training and development, HR operations including payroll, HR shared services and HR systems, as well as compensation and benefits.

 Mr. Marchand joined Charter from PepsiCo, most recently serving as Senior Vice President of Human Resources for the North America Beverages division.
 Earlier in his career he served in human resources roles at Merrill Lynch, JP Morgan and the May Department Stores.